Trivaris/Trivnix/docs/formatting.md

 ## Trailing commas in argument sets

-- Do not leave a trailing comma before the closing brace of a function argument set.
+- Do not leave a trailing comma before the closing brace of a function argument set, except if nixfmt calls for it.

 Good